opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 The command removes container names matching the regular expression `os-*`, data volumes matching `data-0*` and `repo-0*`, and the Docker network named `opensearch-dev-net`.
 If you have other Docker resources running on your host, then you should take care to review and modify the command to avoid removing other resources unintentionally.
 This command does not revert changes to host memory swapping or the value of `vm.max_map_count`.
 {: .warning}

-1. Install the appropriate version of [Docker Engine](https://docs.docker.com/engine/install/) for your Linux distribution and architecture.
+1. Install the appropriate version of [Docker Engine](https://docs.docker.com/engine/install/) for your Linux distribution and system architecture.
-1. Configure [important system settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings) on your host.
+1. Configure [important system settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings) on your host:
     1. Disable memory paging and swapping on the host to improve performance:
 	   ```bash
 	   sudo swapoff -a
 	   ```
 	   {% include copy.html %}
 	1. Increase the number of memory maps available to OpenSearch.
 Open the `sysctl` configuration file for editing.
-This example command uses the [vim](https://www.vim.org/) text editor, but you can use any available text editor you prefer:
+This example command uses the [vim](https://www.vim.org/) text editor, but you can use any available text editor:
 	   ```bash
 	   sudo vim /etc/sysctl.conf
 	   ```
 	   {% include copy.html %}
-	1. Add the following line to the file:
+	1. Add the following line to `/etc/sysctl.conf`:
 	   ```bash
 	   vm.max_map_count=262144
 	   ```